AcademySoftwareFoundation/openvdb/CONTRIBUTING.md

 * Review the [coding standards](http://www.openvdb.org/documentation/doxygen/codingStyle.html) to ensure your contribution is in line with the project's coding and styling guidelines.
 * Sign the Individual CLA and have your organization sign the Corporate CLA.
-* Submit your code as a PR with the appropriate DCO signoff.
+* Submit your code as a PR with the appropriate DCO sign-off.
 * Have your submission approved by the maintainer(s) and merged into the codebase.

 ## Committer